 The oldest collegiate church of the twelfth century was a small one-nave building with an oriented chancel, lower and narrower than the nave, ended with a small apse.
 In the western part of the nave was a small matroneum.
 Under the chancel was a crypt, whose remains have survived to this day in the basement of the basilica.
 Its existence testifies to the great importance of the church in Wiślica, as the crypts in single-nave buildings were extremely rare.

-The romanesque collegiate church of the thirteenth century was a three-nave basilica.
+The Romanesque collegiate church of the thirteenth century was a three-aisle basilica.
 In the north and south aisle, there were chapels.
 The vault was supported on six pillars, and on the western façade there were two towers.
 The western massif was devoid of an entrance portal, but it housed a gallery.
 The ground floors of both towers opened to the side aisles with wide passages, topped with ogival arches.
 In the wall of the south tower, at a height of about 4 meters, there was a small pointed portal leading to the inter-tower space.
 In the northern tower there was a semicircular portal, which, perhaps using wooden stairs along the northern wall, led to the side aisle.
-The gallery was probably based on a wooden ceiling and covered with one field of rib vault.
+The gallery was probably based on a wooden ceiling and covered with one field of cross-rib vault.

 The present, Casimir’s Gothic church was erected from a stone.
 The exception is the brick gable of the western façade, which is the result of the reconstruction of war damage in the twentieth century.
-The church has a pseudonave construction.
+The church has a pseudohall construction form.
 The polygonal chancel is lower and narrower than the nave, originally, it had only three bays, but during the construction process, the design was changed and chancel was extended by one more bay.
 In the north, there is an outbuilding of the 17th century, where the sacristy and treasury are located.